apache/mxnet/docs/tutorials/mkldnn/operator_list.md

 # MKL-DNN Operator list

-MXNet MKL-DNN backend provides optimized implementations for various opertors covering a broad range of applications including image classification, object detection, natural language processing.
-We also provide the lower precision version for part of these operators on CPU leveraging the DL Boost technology from Intel.
-On computation graph level, a set of graph fusion pass and quantization pass is implemneted based on the sugraph feature of MXNet.
-To help users understanding MKL-DNN backend better, the tables below summarize the list of supported operators, data types and functionalities.
-As the community keeps working on more new features for MKL-DNN backend, the tables will be updated continuously.
+MXNet MKL-DNN backend provides optimized implementations for various operators covering a broad range of applications including image classification, object detection, natural language processing.

+To help users understanding MKL-DNN backend better, the following table summarizes the list of supported operators, data types and functionalities.
+A subset of operators support faster training and inference by using a lower precision version.
+Refer to the following table's `INT8 Inference` column to see which operators are supported.

 | Operator           | Function                   | FP32 Training (backward) | FP32 Inference | INT8 Inference |
 | :--:               | :--:                       | :--:                     | :--:           | :--:           |